ev0clu/chat-app/README.md

   - Porfile picture from google authentication
   - Buttons for theme changes, logout and private chat adding
   - Public chat to every user for general chating
-  - Private chat for 2 users
+  - Private chat can be added and 2 users can talk
+  - Red border notification if chat room name or user selection is missing
 - Header:
   - Shows selected chat room logo, room name and last message date
   - Delete button to remove chats with messages, except the Public Chat data
 - Messages:
-  - Message bubbles oriented based on the logged user's message or other users
+  - Message bubbles oriented based on the message from the logged user or from other users
 - Message sending:
   - Emoji characters can use beside normal characters